 - Home appraisal.
 Your lender may order an appraisal of the property to determine its value and your loan-to-value (LTV) ratio.
 In some cases, your lender may waive an appraisal.

 - Title insurance.
 Your lender will require a title search and title insurance on the new loan.
-You may be able to reduce your title insurance costs by going with the same company you used on the initial loan.\
+You may be able to reduce your title insurance costs by going with the same company you used on the initial loan.

 For other loan types, your lender may offer an appraisal waiver and instead use an alternative method to value the home.
 This can often save time and money instead of doing a full appraisal.
 Keep in mind that the home’s value will determine whether you qualify for a refinance and will play a role in how much you can borrow against your equity if you plan to do a cash-out refinance.

-For example, conventional mortgages (non-government loans) allow a maximum LTV ratio of 80% for a cash-out refinance.
+For example, conventional mortgages (non-government loans) typically require a maximum LTV ratio of 80% for a cash-out refinance.
 If, for instance, you owe $300,000 on your mortgage, and you wanted to borrow an additional $50,000 against your equity, that means your home would need to appraise for at least $437,500.
 To figure out your LTV ratio, divide the balance of your mortgage by the home’s value.

 Step 6: Close on your loan